 Central retinal artery occlusion presents with acute and profound loss of vision in one eye that is usually painless.

 Branch retinal artery occlusion typically presents with acute painless visual loss in one eye, which may be restricted to just part of the visual field.
 Visual acuity loss occurs in less than half of cases.

 Central retinal vein occlusion usually presents with the acute onset of painless blurred vision in one eye.

 Subjects with branch retinal vein occlusion tend to be asymptomatic, with diagnosis made on routine ophthalmologic examination.

-The only worsening factor is for inability to obtain apprpriate clinical management.
+Worsening would most likely be evidenced by a further deterioration in vision, due to new, additional occlusion of a retinal artery or vein.
 With the exception of steroids for central retinal artery occlusion in patients with giant cell arteritis, there are no treatments that are known to influence the acute course of the condition.
 Management is directed at secondary complications and at trying to prevent recurrences, by treating underlying conditions.